Ground School Kit NO PTR scaled

 Our opinion: Absolute must buy pilot supply.

 For navigation purposes, you will eventually need some type of flight computer.
 There are a variety of flight computers that suit everyone, from basic paper to full colour and metal.
 It really is up to you and there is no wrong answer here.
+Many like the electronic cx3 computer, it is a little pricey though.

 Our opinion: We like the metal one, but you may like the circular or paper, no wrong answer.
 Buy when doing navigation in ground school or navigation in flight training.